 - Were the ridge route impossible, we’d cut the slot between the unnamed peak and Darwin Peak (pictures in narrative).

 - If all else failed or if she were uncomfortable with it, we’d just return the way we came and stay a night at Brewster Lake.

 We walked uphill and the going was easy.
 There were cliffs ahead and to our right, and I wanted to find a way up them and over toward the hanging lakes/ponds which the map indicated drained into Brewster.
 That would be a shorter root, and it looked like sidehilling straight ahead would put us into a disastrous hellscape of sharp, limestone scree piles.
 We went through a last section of trees and then started climbing the small buttress, being careful not to fall on the jagged edges of sharp rocks.
 And man, these puppies were exceptionally sharp.
 No soft, blunt granite.
-At one point, I helped little Beatriz up a small section, and then as abruptly as it had started, we were done and walking up gentler ramps.
+I helped little Beatriz up a small section, and then as abruptly as it had started, we were done and walking up gentler ramps.

 The unnamed Peak and Darwin Peak were on our right, with Triangle and Doubletop Peaks on our left.
 It was like walking through a scene from the Lord of the Rings.
 Staggeringly beautiful.
 Looking back, we could see Brewster, Lunch (barely), and the red rocks from whence we came.
 I pointed out the cut between Darwin Peak and the unnamed peak that we’d take as option 3; there’s a missing gendarme that one can traverse through.
 The talus looked doable and not too likely to slide away.
 (Which I had happen in Montana once quite unexpectedly.
 I was able to spring to a cliff ledge.)